CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 _Milestone 1 will be graded as follows:_

-2 points: A robot that successfully follows a line
+* 2 points: A robot that successfully follows a line.
-3 points: A robot that successfully traverses a grid in a figure eight Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)
+* 3 points: A robot that successfully traverses a grid in a figure eight.
+* Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)

 _Milestone 2 will be graded as follows:_

-2.5 points (total of 10) per different treasure that can be detected and classified
+* 2.5 points (total of 10) per different treasure that can be detected and classified

 _Milestone 3 will be graded as follows:_